joaocarloscabral/tripfaces/README.md

 ![tripfaces](https://raw.github.com/joaocarloscabral/tripfaces/master/public/img/logo-tiny.jpg "tripfaces")

-Tripfacess is a simple composite component for JSF projects that can help you customize a tutorial trip easily with more flexibilities.
-This project is based on [Trip.js](http://eragonj.github.io/Trip.js/) API.
-Right now Trip.js support lots of useful stuffs like **keyboard binding**, **animations**, **changing themes** ... etc. If you want to highly customize your own tutorial trip, then Trip.js is definitely worth to give it a try !
+Tripfaces is a simple composite component for JSF projects that can help you customize a tutorial trip easily with more flexibilities.
+This project is based on [Trip.js](http://eragonj.github.io/Trip.js/) and the objective is keep the JSF code more clean.
+Right now tripfaces and Trip.js support lots of useful stuffs like **keyboard binding**, **animations**, **changing themes** ... etc. If you want to highly customize your own tutorial trip on your JSF project, then Tripfaces is definitely worth to give it a try !

 # Version